Frank Chopp

-Frank Vana Chopp (born May 13, 1953) is an American politician serving as a Democratic member of the Washington House of Representatives, representing the 43rd district since 1995.
-His district covers the neighborhoods of Montlake, Fremont, Wallingford, the University District, Madison Park, and part of Capitol Hill, all of which are in Seattle.
-Chopp served as Speaker of the House from 2002 to 2019.
+Frank Vana Chopp (May 13, 1953 – March 22, 2025) was an American politician who was the 46th Speaker of the Washington House of Representatives from 1999 to 2019.
+A member of the Democratic Party, Chopp represented Washington's 43rd legislative district for three decades (1995–2025).

-Biography
+Background

-Frank Chopp was born on May 13, 1953 in Bremerton, Washington.
+Frank Chopp was born on May 13, 1953, in Bremerton, Washington.
 His father was a coal miner who moved to the shipyards and found employment as a union electrical worker and his mother, Anne, worked in a school cafeteria.
 He attended East High School in Bremerton and graduated top of his class in 1971.
 While still in high school, Chopp led a protest against the Elks Club's refusal to allow black members.
 He later attended the University of Washington, graduating magna cum laude in 1975.
 As a student at the University of Washington, he organized efforts to preserve low-income housing in Seattle.
 To protest the demolition of low-incoming housing, Chopp lived in a geodesic dome situated in a parking lot in South Lake Union.

-He is married to Nancy Long and has two children.
-He lives in the Wallingford neighborhood of Seattle, Washington.
+Chopp was married to Nancy Long and they had two children.
+He lived in the Wallingford neighborhood of Seattle, Washington.
+Chopp died on March 22, 2025, at the age of 71.

 Early career

 After graduating from the University of Washington, Chopp began his career as a community organizer focused on social services and education.
-From 1976–1983, Chopp held various managing and directorial positions for the Cascade Community Center, the Pike Market Senior Center, and the North Community Service Center before becoming executive director of the Fremont Public Association, now known as Solid Ground, in 1983.
+From 1976 to 1983, Chopp held various managing and directorial positions for the Cascade Community Center, the Pike Market Senior Center, and the North Community Service Center before becoming executive director of the Fremont Public Association, now known as Solid Ground, in 1983.
 As executive director of the FPA, Chopp promoted services such as an emergency food bank, a clothing bank, and an employment program.
-Chopp later served as the organization's president, and has served as senior advisor since 2006.
+Chopp later served as the organization's president, and served as senior advisor since 2006.

-Chopp has been involved with a number of groups, service agencies, and programs including the Coalition for Survival Services, King County Housing Opportunity Fund, Cascade Shelter Project, the Food Resources Network, the Workers Center, Lettuce Link, Community Voice Mail, the Sand Point Community Housing Association, PortJOBS, the Committee for Economic Opportunity, and the Low Income Housing Institute.
-Chopp co-founded the Seattle Tenant's Union in 1977 and has been involved in efforts to organize three collective bargaining units for office workers, home care workers, and public transit drivers.
+Chopp was involved with a number of groups, service agencies, and programs including the Coalition for Survival Services, King County Housing Opportunity Fund, Cascade Shelter Project, the Food Resources Network, the Workers Center, Lettuce Link, Community Voice Mail, the Sand Point Community Housing Association, PortJOBS, the Committee for Economic Opportunity, and the Low Income Housing Institute.
+Chopp co-founded the Seattle Tenant's Union in 1977 and was involved in efforts to organize three collective bargaining units for office workers, home care workers, and public transit drivers.

-From 1992–1995, he held a part-time lecturer position at the University of Washington Graduate School of Public Affairs.
-Since 1972, Chopp has served on over twenty nonprofit boards.
+From 1992 to 1995, he held a part-time lecturer position at the University of Washington Graduate School of Public Affairs.
+Since 1972, Chopp served on over twenty nonprofit boards.

 Politics

 Chopp was first elected to the House in 1994.
-He served as House Minority Leader from 1997–1998.
-In 1999–2001, Democrats and Republicans split the House and Chopp served as Co-Speaker in the 1999-2001 legislative sessions alongside Clyde Ballard.
-Chopp served as Speaker of the House from 2002–2019.
+He served as House Minority Leader from 1997 to 1998.
+In 1999–2001, Democrats and Republicans split the House and Chopp served as Co-Speaker in the 1999–2001 legislative sessions alongside Clyde Ballard.
+Chopp served as Speaker of the House from 2002 to 2019.